-“3, 2, 1, GO!
-An interesting way to start a workout.
+3, 2, 1, GO!” is an interesting way to start a workout.

-Wait, let’s go back to “get fit fast“.
-What do we mean by that?
+What do we mean by “get fit fast“?
 Well, can you push and pull your body weight?
 Defined by us as a full range of motion push up where your chest touches the floor and then you push all the way up to full extension…or you hang from a bar at full extension and pull all the way up until your chin is OVER the bar?
 Can you crank out 10-20 perfect, rock solid push ups?
 (No, knee push ups don’t count!)
 Or how many legitimate OVERHANDED pull ups (not underhanded “chin ups”) can you do…and how fast can you do them?
 Yes, I said how fast.
 Do we have your interest yet?

 How fit you are is directly related to how functional, or functionally independent you are.

 Just because you can curl 70 pounds doesn’t mean you’re fit.
 Fitness is a balance of many factors – some you probably assume:

 … but what about

 OK, what about looking good (lean), feeling strong, and having more energy than you’ve ever had?

 This is one of the most difficult things we do…explaining what CrossFit is.